Publishing Master of Professional Studies

 Where You'll Study

 You have two options of where to study for the MPS in Publishing.
-You can either choose to study fully online or at our Graduate Education Center in Alexandria, VA where classes are offered in the evenings.
+You can either choose to study fully online or at our GW Education Center in Alexandria, VA where classes are offered in the evenings.

 What You'll Study